Emir Timur

 Timur's profound passion for chess even influenced the naming of his son.
 According to legend, while playing a match, the exact moment he executed a dual attack threatening both the opponent's king and rook (a move known as 'Shah-Rukh'), he received the joyful news of a newborn son.
 In honor of this double attack and glorious moment, he named his son 'Shahrukh'.

-The Fearless Conqueror
+The Conqueror

-Never defeated in battle throughout his 35-year reign, Timur commanded the most powerful military machine of his era.
+Never defeated in battle throughout his 35-year reign, Timur commanded the most powerful military of his era.
 His empire stretched from the plains of Delhi to the gates of Moscow and the coasts of the Mediterranean.

-Architect of the Renaissance
+Architect of Civilization

 Beyond his military supremacy, Timur was an unparalleled patron of arts, architecture, and science.
 His capital, Samarkand, became the jewel of the world, sparkling with madrasas, observatories, and majestic mosques wrapped in turquoise tiles.